grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 ## Make a dashboard public

-1. Click on the sharing icon to the right of the dashboard title.
+1. Click the sharing icon to the right of the dashboard title.
-1. Click on the **Public dashboard** tab.
+1. Click the **Public dashboard** tab.
 1. Acknowledge the implications of making the dashboard public by checking all the checkboxes.
 1. Click **Generate public URL** to make the dashboard public and make your link live.
 1. Copy the public dashboard link if you'd like to share it.
 You can always come back later for it.

 ## Pause access

-1. Click on the sharing icon to the right of the dashboard title.
+1. Click the sharing icon to the right of the dashboard title.
-1. Click on the **Public dashboard** tab.
+1. Click the **Public dashboard** tab.
 1. Enable the **Pause sharing dashboard** toggle.

 The dashboard is no longer accessible, even with the link, until you make it shareable again.

 ## Revoke access

-1. Click on the sharing icon to the right of the dashboard title.
+1. Click the sharing icon to the right of the dashboard title.
-1. Click on the **Public dashboard** tab.
+1. Click the **Public dashboard** tab.
 1. Click **Revoke public URL** to delete the public dashboard.

 The link no longer works.
 You must create a new public URL as in [Make a dashboard public](#make-a-dashboard-public).